davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

 ### **1.1 How many security levels (Evaluation Assurance Levels) are defined in the Common Criteria?**

-The Common Criteria define seven levels of security, known as Evaluation Assurance Levels (EAL1-7).
+The Common Criteria defines seven levels of security, known as Evaluation Assurance Levels (EAL1-7).

 ### **1.2 Which is the level that should obtain a SmartCard used for banking transaction?**